Joshuajayasingh/Whatsapp-AI-intergration-in-Group-chat/README.md

 The bot will detect these prefixes, process the query, and reply.

----

-##  Notes

-* Ensure that you’re logged into ChatGPT/Gemini/Ollama beforehand if required.
-* To avoid rate limits, keep usage reasonable.
-* You can adapt the script to add more models, custom commands, or logging.

----

 ##  Security

 * Never share or commit your API keys.